day8/re-frame/docs/WIP/scratch-pad.md

 subscription in the outer functions, then there'll be no re-render unless the value queried (i.e. `name-ratom`) changed.

-### Just A Read-Only Cursor?

-Subscriptions are different to read-only cursors.

-Yes, `subscriptions` abstract away (hide) the data source, like a Cursor, but they also allow for computation.
-To put that another way, they can create derived data from `app-db` (a Materialised View of  `app-db`).

-Imagine that our `app-db` contained `:items` - a vector of maps.
-And imagine that we wanted to display these items sorted by one of their attributes.
-And that we only want to display the top 20 items.

-This is the sort of "derived data" which a subscription can deliver.
-(And as we'll see, more efficiently than a Cursor).

 ## The Signal Graph

 Let's sketch out the situation described above ...

 `app-db` would be a bit like this (`items` is a vector of maps):
 ```Clojure